iwatzon/prompt-optimisation/README.md

 # prompt-optimisation

 This repo hosts code for prompt-optimisation.
-This project MSc research project exploring autonomous prompt optimisation..
+This project is an MSc research project exploring autonomous prompt optimisation..

 # Basic setup